 Let's build a more welcoming, safe, and just city for all those who call Medford home.

-I’ve spent most of the past decade in Medford – first as an undergraduate at Tufts University, where I graduated in 2015, and now as a renter in South Medford.
-Over the years, this community has become precious to me.
-I’ve made homes in the apartments I’ve rented in South Medford, and proudly based my art practice and small business here.
+I’ve spent most of the past decade in Medford.
+I moved here a decade ago to get my undergraduate degree at Tufts University, and I've been a renter in South Medford since 2017.
+This community has become precious to me.
+I’ve made homes in the apartments I’ve rented, and proudly based my art practice and small business here.
 I love exploring Medford’s neighborhoods, parks and green spaces.

 Photography by Suhayl.

 The housing crisis is at our door.
 As a renter myself, I understand the insecurity of being on a lease cycle in a city that’s quickly becoming more expensive.
 In Medford, over 40% of households are renter-occupied; we must act with urgency to ensure that our friends and neighbors are not forced to leave their homes and neighborhoods by rising rents.
 We need to make bolder goals for affordable housing, pass the Housing Production Plan, establish an Office of Housing Stability, and promote renter protections using the mouthpiece of City Hall.